risawitama/verbose-potato/README.md

-## What do you call a pig with three eyes?
-Piiig
+## Past, present, and future walked into a bar....
+It was tense.